-- You will receive feedback from the instructor by the end of Week 11
+- You will receive feedback from the instructor

 - Final draft – this should take account of recommendations you received in your feedback and will be due on the last day of classes.
 You are welcome to submit this paper before the deadline!

 Submit a 4 to 6+ page paper (12 point type, 1″ margins, double-spaced) in which you analyze the case study of your choosing.
 You should choose a case study that matters to or interests you, although I do have an ever-growing list of possible topics.
 There have been controversies in every corner of the computing world in recent decades; so there is no shortage of ethical situations to analyze.
 Consult this list of case studies and articles if you are stuck for an idea.
 You may also choose to address a larger issue (such as intellectual property, unionization of software engineers, etc.), but you must be able to tie it back to the ACM Code.